loganoz/horses3d/README.md

 HORSES3D supports curvilinear, hexahedral, conforming meshes in GMSH, HDF5 and SpecMesh/HOHQMesh format.
 A hybrid CPU-based parallelisation strategy (shared and distributed memory) with OpenMP and MPI is followed.

+This branch contains the code used to perform the simulations of the article "Unsupervised machine learning shock capturing for High-Order CFD solvers".

 ## External libraries